 “Verses without words”

-In this portfolio becomes obvious the influence of modernists and symbolists tendencies of the“Art world” association, developing the idea of painter’s self-expression through his works, rather than a simple reflection of reality.
-For example, in graphics symbolism was seen in frequent use of silhouettes, outlining and contour lines: in color works its conventionality and decorativeness were underlined.
+In this portfolio, the influence of modernist and symbolist tendencies of the "World of Art" association becomes evident — developing the idea of the painter's self-expression through his works, rather than a simple reflection of reality.
+In the graphics, for example, symbolism was expressed through the frequent use of silhouettes, outlines, and contour lines; in the color works, their conventionality and decorativeness were emphasized.

-Conceptually this work refers us to the idea of synesthesia in art, the essence of which is in interpenetration of pictorial, poetical and musical origins.
-Later Kandinsky develops these ideas in his works and writes about this in his theoretical works.
-Synesthesia conception will serve as nourishment for the ideas, from which the main root of the painter will grow, namely abstraction.
+Conceptually, this work refers to the idea of synesthesia in art, the essence of which lies in the interpenetration of pictorial, poetic, and musical origins.
+Kandinsky later developed these ideas in his works and wrote about them in his theoretical texts.
+The concept of synesthesia would serve as nourishment for the ideas from which the painter's main root — abstraction — would grow.